istrate/cp4d/Docker.io-credentials.md

 If not available, log on to any of OpenShift nodes and do the same.<br>

 Log in to OpenShift as *admin* user<br>
-> oc login https://api.openshift.cluster.com:6443 -u admin -p secret.<br>
+> oc login https://api.openshift.cluster.com:6443 -u admin -p secret<br>

 Log in to *docker.io*<br>
 > podman login docker.io<br>